NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/bacnet/bacnet-master/bacnet-master.md

 1. Open the network you added by **right-click** Open
 2. Click on the Add ![add-button.png](../../../img/apps/add-button.png)
-3. Enter the details required
+3. Enter the details required like Name, Object ID, Object Type etc.
-4. To save hit the submit button
+4. To save, hit the `save` button.

 ## BACnet Network Device Discovery (BACnet Who Is)

 You can also do a BACnet device discovery to add the devices.

+To add BACnet device automatically, follow these steps:

+1. Navigate to the Discover tab.
-Enter into the BACnet tab and click on the **discover** icon.
+2. Click on the Discover icon.
+3. Wait for the device list to populate.
+4. Select the checkboxes next to the devices you want to connect to BACnet.
+5. Click on `Add Devices`.

 ![max800px](img/whois.gif)